brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 "I couldn't figure it out at first," he said, pacing between the stones of the graves.
 "I mean *how* could Greyback have come to this plane.
-I am no shaman, but even I know you have to *invite* a god here, before they can have a direct influence, present company excluded of course*.
+I am no shaman, but even I know you have to *invite* a god here, before they can have a direct influence, present company excluded of course\[^110-1].
 Now, I know I didn't include any shamans with the warriors that were sent, so how?"

 He was starting to circle her now, and although she didn't move or stiffen,